VanessaEvo/ai-prompt-builder/README.md

 - **Artist Style References**: 22 famous artist styles to mimic

 ### 💾 **Productivity Features**
-- **Save & Load**: Save unlimited prompts locally and load them anytime
+- **Cloud Sync**: Save unlimited prompts to the cloud with automatic synchronization across devices
+- **Favorite Prompts**: Mark your best prompts as favorites for quick access
+- **Delete Management**: Remove unwanted prompts with a single click
 - **Preset Templates**: 3 quick-start templates for Portrait Photography, Fantasy Art, and Anime Character
 - **Export Options**: Copy to clipboard or download as text file
 - **Randomize**: Generate random prompts for instant inspiration